solo-io/gloo/docs/content/guides/dev/setting-up-dev-environment.md

 make install-go-tools
 ```

-You can test that code generation works with Gloo:
+You can test that code generation works with Gloo Edge:

 ```bash
 make -B generated-code